TransUnion Completes Acquisition of Verisk Financial Services

 TransUnion completed its acquisition of Verisk Financial Services.
 Together, our combined capabilities will help us better serve customers through enhanced insights into customer behaviour.
 Read More.

-A detailed analysis of the consumer banking and card and payments market in the United Kingdom, with clear commentary supported by historic and forecast data.
+A professional overview of the cards, payments and consumer banking market in the United Kingdom, with expert commentary backed by relevant data and market forecasts to 2025.

 TABLE OF CONTENTS